nipy/nibabel/doc/source/dicom/dicom_intro.rst

 the IE.

-A module is a named and defined grouping of attributes (data elements) with related meaning.
-PS 3.3:
+A module is a named and defined grouping of attributes (data elements) with related meaning.  `PS 3.3`_:

-.. admonition:: 3.8.8 Module:
+.. admonition:: 3.8 DICOM INFORMATION OBJECT
+    :class: admonition-quote

-    A set of Attributes within an Information Entity or Normalized IOD which are logically related to each other.
+    3.8.8 Module: A set of Attributes within an Information Entity or Normalized IOD which are logically related to each other.

 Grouping attributes into modules simplifies the definition of multiple composite IODs.
 For example, the composite IODs for a CT image and an MR Image both have modules for Patient, Clinical Trial Subject, etc.

-Annex C of PS 3.3 defines all the modules used for the IOD definitions.
+Annex C of `PS 3.3`_ defines all the modules used for the IOD definitions.
 For example, from the table above, we see that the "Patient" module is at section C.7.1.1 of PS 3.3.
 This section gives a table of all the attributes (data elements) in this module.